Digital Literacy: A Comprehensive Guide to Modern Education Technology

-“Digital literacy” is the ability to use technology to find information, evaluate sources, create content, and communicate with others effectively.
-It’s a skillset used to navigate the new technological paradigm in which society operates.
-In order to be an effective learner in an online environment, it’s extremely beneficial to be digitally literate.
+Digital literacy is the ability to use technology to find information, evaluate sources, create content, and communicate with others effectively.
+It’s a skill set used to navigate the new technological paradigm in which society operates.
+To be an effective learner in an online environment, it’s extremely beneficial to be digitally literate.

-When it comes to education, you can think of digital literacy in the same way as you would traditional literacy — the ability to read.
-You wouldn’t expect a learner to succeed in a literature course on Shakespeare if they lack the basic skills to read and truly access those texts.
+Literacy in the Classroom When it comes to education, you can think of digital literacy in the same way as you would traditional literacy — the ability to read.
+You wouldn’t expect a learner to succeed in a literature course on Shakespeare if they lacked the basic skills to read and comprehend those texts.

 Likewise, the modern workplace has seen incredible shifts due to technology.
 New job duties, expectations, and forms of communication are making an impact in every sector.
 Becoming digitally literate prepares learners for these changes and, perhaps more importantly, teaches them to become adaptable as new innovations arise.